 Location is, of course, essential when picking a vacation home.
 Although it’s not just the country or whether you will buy in the US that is important.
 In fact, the location of the property in relation to the surrounding area is also a vital consideration.

-The reason for this is that the more facilities or feature a location has, the more expensive it is likely to be.
-This often puts families in something of a conundrum as to whether to go for something on the beach front, or close to local amenities, or whether to save money and buy something a little further away.
+The reason for this is that the more facilities or features a location has, the more expensive it is likely to be.
+This often puts families in something of a conundrum as to whether to go for something on the beachfront, or close to local amenities, or whether to save money and buy something a little further away.

 Of course, different solutions will work for different families.
 However, as it is primarily location that will affect the enjoyment of your vacation home while you have it, as well as the resale value when it’s time to move on, it can be useful to pay a premium now and reap the reward later.